saumyaranjan2003/cuddly-octo-palm-tree/CONTRIBUTING.md

 - Be respectful and constructive in all communications.
 - Use welcoming and inclusive language.
 - Accept constructive criticism gracefully.
-- Focus on what is best for the community.
+- Focus on what is best for the communi

 ### Enforcement